How to look for records of... Oaths of loyalty to the Crown and Church of England

 The names of those who refused to swear the oath were often included.

-Use the advance search option in Discovery, our catalogue to search by county (in England and Wales), by occupation group (for example, ‘weavers’ or ‘tinners’) or by diocese (for example, ‘St Asaph’) within:
+Use the advanced search option in Discovery, our catalogue to search by county (in England and Wales), by occupation group (for example, ‘weavers’ or ‘tinners’) or by diocese (for example, ‘St Asaph’) within:

 Alternatively, you may wish to browse the records in our catalogue using the links provided above.
 This can prove very effective, particularly given the diversity of the Association Oath rolls.